Dick Carlson: Banker

-In 1977, Carlson joined San Diego Federal Savings and Loan (later Great American First Savings), a savings and loan headed by Gordon Luce, a former cabinet member and close friend of Ronald Reagan, as its public affairs director.
+In 1977, Carlson joined San Diego Federal Savings and Loan (later Great American First Savings), a savings and loan headed by Gordon Luce, a former Governor of California's cabinet member under his close friend Ronald Reagan, as its public affairs director.
 Within three years, he became vice president of finance.

 Great American First Savings was mired in controversy due to the bank's political connections.
 For example, in 1984, the bank received negative press for allowing Edwin Meese, adviser to Ronald Reagan, to be 15 months delinquent on his mortgage.
 That same year, bank officers were accused of receiving federal jobs in exchange for being favorable toward Meese.
-Luce stated that he saw the loans to Meese as the "natural evolution" of mixing business, politics and friendship.
+Luce stated that he saw the loans to Meese as the "natural evolution" of mixing business, politics, and friendship.

 In 1981, the investigative television magazine 60 Minutes had Mike Wallace interview Carlson about controversial home foreclosures executed by the bank, in which the bank had been accused of duping low-income Californians.
 Carlson hired a camera crew to videotape the interview and, when the 60 Minutes cameras were not rolling during a commercial break, caught Wallace making a racist joke about blacks and Hispanics:

 Wallace was forced to apologize, and Carlson left Great American in early 1983 to go into politics.